gitmatt69/Group12/README.md

 This is a repo for a web-based application for a University project.

 ## Project Purpose
-The objective and purpose of this project is to construct a Sales and Operations Planning (S&OP) platform for the sports attire brand, VanH, to replace the current manual and paper-based data communication system.
-This platform will complete operation functions including
+The objective and purpose of this project is to improve VanH's operational efficeincy by means of improving data commmunication and system visibility.
+This is achieved by constructing and implementing a web-based Sales and Operations Planning (S&OP) platform for the business to replace the currently used manual, paper-based data communication system.
+This platform will effectively execute various supply chain management functions such as centralised data communication, optimising order cycle times, comprehensive inventory tracking and improving overall prodcuction quality.
+(We can stop here, the rest is just expansion)

+Centralised data communication will improve day-to-day logistics and manufacturing operations by promoting process transparency to all parties that it may concern and effective communication between employees and managers.
+Inventory tracking enables inventory visbility which allows VanH to minimise its material handling expenses while sustaining maximum client service levels and avoiding stock-outs.
+The system highlights supply chain bottlenecks and underutilised proceses that may serve as potential alleviator which reduces the aggregate cycle time of orders.
+Production quality is improved by granting VanH strict supervision on product standards and enabling the business to study defective products to determine their root causes and take action.

+Once the web-based S&OP platform has been constructed it is enrolled integrated into VanH's operations to replace the current manual paper-based data communication system and thereby improve overall operational efficiency.

 ## Database Schema
 ## Entity Realtionship Diagram (ERD)
 ## Running the App